chattylabs/conversational-flow/README.md

 ```java
 Conversation conversation = voiceInteractionComponent.createConversation(context);
 ```

-Create the different message and action nodes you will use throughout the conversation.
+Next, create the message and action nodes you expect to use during the conversation.

 ```java
 // We create a first message node.
 This will be the root node of the conversation.
 VoiceMessage question = VoiceMessage.newBuilder().setText("Do you need help?").build();